cwbuecheler/node-tutorial-2-restful-app/README.md

+# Note: This code is now archived and no longer being actively maintained.
+I can't guarantee it will continue to work, sorry!

 #Creating a Simple RESTful Web App with Node.js, Express, and MongoDB

 A complete sample project for Front-End developers teaching the basics of REST and using them to build an easy, fast, single-page web app.